About the Social Psychology Program

 - Cynthia Khan, Ph.D. - Senior Social Science Analyst, US Government Accountability Office

 - Sean Rife, Ph.D. - Assistant Professor, Murray State University

-- Jason Seacat, Ph.D. - Associate Professor at Western New England College
+- Jason Seacat, Ph.D. - Professor at Western New England College

 - Stacey Williams, Ph.D. - Associate Professor, East Tennessee State University

-- Sharon Claffey, Ph.D. - Associate Professor, Massachusetts College of Liberal Arts
+- Sharon Claffey, Ph.D. - Professor, Massachusetts College of Liberal Arts

 - Tina Norton, Ph.D. - Assistant Professor, Lycoming College